-“Doing mathematics should always mean finding patters and crafting beautiful and meaningful explanations” – Paul Lockhart, mathematician, author
+“Doing mathematics should always mean finding patterns and crafting beautiful and meaningful explanations” – Paul Lockhart, mathematician, author

 ‘Fit for Life’ through Mathematics

 ‘When am I ever going to use this in real life?’ is the question that haunts the dreams of Maths teachers worldwide.
 Mathematics is not simply about learning to add and subtract, find the length of a hypotenuse, or solve a quadratic equation; it is to develop thinking skills, logic and an ability to solve problems.
 Through the delivery of our curriculum at John Spence, we aim to show our students that mathematics exists in many forms, make sure students are numerate, and develop their fluency, understanding and application of fundamental skills in complex problems.

 Our whole curriculum is about the depth of understanding of mathematical concepts.

 In Years 7 and 8, students are exposed to all different strands of mathematics.
 With a strong focus on fluency of skills in Year 7, students build on this understanding as they move on to more difficult aspects of the same strands in Year 8.
 This spiral curriculum is designed to challenge and support all of our students, with appropriate content for all ability ranges.
 There are also ‘Maths Help’ sessions in the timetables of those who need extra support.